Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A brief introduction of yourself and your qualifications

-I believe that my skills as well as my experience make me a suitable candidate for this role.
-I would appreciate the opportunity to discuss further with you about how I can contribute to your team.
+I am certain that my qualifications and experience make me an strong candidate for this role.
+I would love the opportunity to chat with you about my potential contributions the team.

 Sincerely,